Infinito (TV channel): First relaunch

 From October 2001, Infinito was divided in two feeds, Infinito Sur for Argentina, Paraguay and Uruguay and Infinito Latinoamérica for the rest of the region.

-In 2002, Infinito presented Mundo Infinito, a program hosted by Puerto Rican actor Walter Mercado and recorded at Ceasar's Palace Hotel in Las Vegas. with the announcement of the program in June and facing a later event held in Miami on July 31, eight programs were recorded, with the goal of recording four per month.
+In 2002, Infinito presented Mundo Infinito, a program hosted by Puerto Rican actor Walter Mercado and recorded at Caesars Palace Hotel in Las Vegas. with the announcement of the program in June and facing a later event held in Miami on July 31, eight programs were recorded, with the goal of recording four per month.
 That same year, it had two million subscribers in Mexico, a country where its paranormal themes went so well with its cultural reality.
 To increase public fidelity, InJaus, Claxson's creative agency, announced a campaign to launch the Música Infinito CD, as a novelty award for the cable companies to continue carrying the channel.
 In October, it announced the premiere of documentary series Astrosports as part of Claxson's plan to increase production in Brazil.
 The documentary was about the company of the same name which provided astrological services to soccer team Esporte Clube Guarani from Porto Alegre, which also talked about possible links to Felipe Scolari, who led the Brazilian team at the 2002 FIFA World Cup, where Brazil scored its fifth victory.

 Facing Claxson's strategies for the 2002/2003 season, the goal was to provide 90% of the group's original productions to Infinito, with the remaining 10% reserved for sister channels Space and Venus.
 To follow such priorities, the markets where it had more potential were Mexico and the Iberian Peninsula (where its arrival for the latter market was scheduled for 2003).
 In December 2002, Infinito was already set to launch in the US Hispanic market, which was achieved in April 2003 for Time Warner Cable's package in the New York head-end, reaching a potential audience of 1,2 million Spanish speakers.
 In September that year, the channel launched to competing company Cablevision, who signed an agreement with Claxson for two channels and to strengthen iO en Español's package: HTV and Infinito.
 In Argentina, an agreement with Kier was signed to launch the Colección Infinito book collection.

 In March 2004, Infinito presents a new image and introduces the slogan "Abre tu mente" (Open Your Mind), that in the channel's promotions it was placed in 2 languages, in Spanish and Portuguese with Abra sua mente, since then that channel also reached Brazil, and this continued until 2009, and to accompain the branding, the channel's logo became transparent.

 In October 2007, Infinito along with a package of 6 other signals from Claxson Interactive Group were acquired by Turner Broadcasting System Latin America, one of the divisions of Time Warner (today Warner Bros.
 Discovery Americas).